 - Where do you expect to find prospective clients?
 What instructions does your marketing share with these prospective clients about how to go about getting a session at your practice?

 - How will you handle incoming calls or emails?
 Whose responsibility is it to answer these communications?
-Will you have an answering service?
+Will you have an answering service or publicly available scheduling tool?
 How will you technically set up a phone or email address for your business?

-- What will your intake interviews ask?
-Who is the intake clinician?
-Is it a shared responsibility for your team?
+- What will your initial call process look like?
+How will you schedule these calls?
+Who will take and coordinate intake calls?
+Is it a shared responsibility for your team or will you have one dedicated intake coordinator?
 What’s the intake documentation process like?

-- What’s your client-therapist matching process like?
+- What will your client-therapist matching process look like?
 How will you ensure the best matches across your team?

-Since your work culture will evolve with each additional therapist, build a team that you want to be a part of!
+Know that your work culture will evolve with each additional therapist, and build a team that you want to be a part of!
 Be ready to support your team through administrative issues, personal issues, client issues, and more.
-By getting to know your team, you’ll become more attuned to what they need in order to feel secure, supported, and appreciated - which will no doubt trickle down to reach the clients you serve.
-A great place to begin with learning about building a supportive, transparent team culture is a book called Radical Candor: How to be a Kick Ass Boss without Losing Your Humanity by Kim Scott.
+By getting to know your team, you’ll become more attuned to what they need in order to feel secure, supported, and appreciated – which will no doubt trickle down to reach the clients they serve, too!
+A great place to begin with learning about building a supportive, transparent team culture is Radical Candor: How to be a Kick Ass Boss without Losing Your Humanity by Kim Scott.

-You’ll likely go through iterations of leadership styles, but know that your intentions are positive and that you’re likely to make mistakes - and that’s okay!
+You’ll likely go through iterations of leadership styles and make mistakes, but know that your intentions are positive – and that’s okay!
 Show your team that you can make mistakes and rebound with resiliency.

 You may also encourage the professional development of your team by offering to pay for Continuing Education Units (CEUs), certification courses, and/or trainings.
 Create a weekly group supervision for anyone who wants additional support or plan fun out-of-office team-bonding activities!